deepinv/deepinv/docs/source/user_guide/reconstruction/sampling.rst

      - Define automatically the reverse-time SDE from a forward SDE and a denoiser.

    * - :class:`deepinv.sampling.diffusion_sde.VarianceExplodingDiffusion`
-     - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.diffusion_sde.DiffusionSDE`.
+     - The Variance-Exploding SDE, an instance of :meth:`deepinv.sampling.diffusion_sde.DiffusionSDE`

    * - :class:`deepinv.sampling.diffusion_sde.PosteriorDiffusion`
-     - The Diffusion SDE class for Posterior Sampling, an subclass of :class:`deepinv.models.base.Reconstructor`.
+     - The Diffusion SDE class for Posterior Sampling, an subclass of :class:`deepinv.models.base.Reconstructor`

 We also provide generic methods for solving SDEs (and ODEs).